 How to Avail Tax Benefit for Education Loans

 When an individual is submitting their tax deductions forms and documents they need to simply mention the amount of interest they have payed for the previous year for an education loan.
 In most cases, education loans are paid in installments.
 The interest amount from the year’s installments have to be summed up and reported.
 This tax deduction is on the income tax filing and not other taxes paid.
 Education cess or any other minor taxes are not included.
 The tax filing can be done online and when doing it, simply do not forget to mention the education loan interest amount and provide supporting documents if necessary.

-What are the other Benefits of Education Loans?
+Benefits of Education Loans

 The other benefits of an Education loan include:

 - You do not have to pay any early repayment fees for your student loan.